 These steps use the containerized Blockbridge CLI utility to create an account and an authorization token.

-2. Use the containerized CLI to create the account.
+1. Use the containerized CLI to create a kubernetes account.

 Authenticating to https://blockbridge.mycompany.example/api